remarcmij/vanilla-starter/README.md

 >
 > Source: RedHat, [What is an application architecture?](https://www.redhat.com/en/topics/cloud-native-apps/what-is-an-application-architecture)

+An application architecture also serves as a common vocabulary to communicate with other developers and teams.
+Those developers and teams will expect to find the rules and patterns back in your application.
+To meet these expectations it is important for you to apply them as closely as possible.

-We will outline patterns for standard Page and View functions, standard techniques for handling events and for fetching data.
+For architecture at hand, we will outline patterns for standard Page and View functions, standard techniques for handling events and for fetching data.
 We also introduce the concept of a client-side **router**, which allows the SPA to programmatically load different pages, by applying, and responding to, changes to the browser's `location` url.

 Let's start with Page functions.

 ### Page functions: `createXXXPage()`

+A Page function creates an application page.
+In an application that consist of a single page only there will be just one Page function.
+It will typically be called in the main `app.js` file where its returned DOM subtree will be added to the existing root `<div>` element in the `index.html` file.

-A Page function represents an application page.
-When using a router, it is called by the router to create the page when the user navigates to it.
-After the page is created, the router loads its DOM subtree into the DOM.
+In an application with multiple client-side pages a **router** manage the calling of a Page function whenever the user navigates to the corresponding page.
+After the page is created, the router loads its DOM subtree into the DOM, replacing the DOM subtree of any previous page.

-When used without a router the Page function can be called manually to create the page and use its root DOM element for manual loading into the DOM.

 A Page function is responsible for handling all user interactions for the page and for initiating and handling the fetching of data from Web APIs where required.
 Unless the page is very simple, the creation and updating of DOM elements is normally delegated to a companion View function, which is then called by the Page function.